improvedk/improve.dk/source/_posts/parsing-dates-in-orcamdf/parsing-dates-in-orcamdf.md

 ## Implementing SqlDate

-The simplest of the three is date – it’s a 3 byte fixed length type that stores the number of days passed since the default value of 1900-01-01.
+The simplest of the three is date – it's a 3 byte fixed length type that stores the number of days passed since the default value of 1900-01-01.
 The only tricky part is that .NET does not have any standard representation of three byte integer values, only shorts & ints which are either too large or too small.
-Thus, to read the number of days correctly, we’ll have to perform some shift magic to get the correct number into a .NET four byte integer.
-Once we’ve got the date, we can just create a new default DateTime and add the number of days.
+Thus, to read the number of days correctly, we'll have to perform some shift magic to get the correct number into a .NET four byte integer.
+Once we've got the date, we can just create a new default DateTime and add the number of days.

 ```csharp
 public class SqlDate : ISqlType